GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/QgdViJaRvfWo8suAE6a6.png", alt="The network request log with requests grouped by iframes.", width="800", height="702" %}

-To view request initiated by an inline frame, expand it in the request log.
+To view a request initiated by an inline frame, expand it in the request log.

 ### View the timing of requests in relation to one another {: #waterfall }